SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/getting-started-siwx917-rcp.md

 ### Firmware Images

-- Download the firmware images from [Matter Artifacts page](/matter/{build-docspace-version}/matter-prerequisites/matter-artifacts#siwx917-firmware-for-siwx917-soc).
+- Download the application and configuration files from [Matter Artifacts page](/matter/{build-docspace-version}/matter-prerequisites/matter-artifacts).

 ## Building and running the Matter Linux with RCP App